 Coping With Grief & Loss

-Grief is a powerful and sometimes overwhelming emotion that accompanies life events like the ending of an important relationship, news of a life-changing health diagnosis, or the loss of a home, pregnancy, pet, or loved one.
-Everyone’s experience with grief is different, and while time can lessen the pain, grief can last months or years.
+Grief is a powerful and sometimes overwhelming emotion that accompanies life events like the ending of an important relationship, news of a life-changing health diagnosis, or the loss of a home, pregnancy, pet, or a loved one.
+Everyone’s experience with grief is different, and while time can lessen the pain or heal the grief, grief can last months or years.

 There are five known stages of grief: